Thursday August 12th, 2021, 0645-1930

 It was another smashingly big day but so much fun!
 I got to climb Mt.
 Washington finally and it did not disappoint.

 For once, I got a great night’s sleep in the hotel room.
 I slept on a sleeping pad on the floor, so maybe that had something to do with it.
-I just can’t sleep well in a bed.
+I just can’t sleep that well in a bed.
 In the morning, we got a shuttle with Ziggy again.
-He took our photo at the notch sign.
-Stellar was slackpacking the section I did 2 days ago and Toe Jam and I were heading south.
-But first we had to go about 5 miles north to wrap around and up to the ridgeline of Mt Madison.
+This time Toe Jam and I were officially heading southbound.
+But first, the trail led about 5 miles north to wrap around and up to the ridgeline of Mt Madison.
+I was anxious to stop going north but this time I had to.

 Along the way, we passed multiple trails that go directly up to Mt Washington.
 But the AT is a grand tour.
 It doesn’t take the shortest, most direct route.
 It wiggles and wags to ensure one sees almost the entire range.
 So first we had to climb a steep ridge to Mt Madison, then weave along the ridge past Mt Adams, Jefferson and a few lesser peaks.
 This was all just fine because I was above treeline most of the day, with fantastic weather and views.